-When water hits your home or business, every hour matters.
-Choosing the best water damage restoration companies near me can mean the difference between a quick, insurance-friendly recovery and months of hidden damage and mold.
+When water hits your Seattle area home or business, every hour matters.
+Choosing the best water damage restoration company in the Seattle area can mean the difference between a quick insurance-friendly recovery and months of hidden damage and mold.
+This guide walks you through exactly what to look for — and why Seattle area homeowners trust American Water Damage Restoration.

 Safety and stopping the source are the top priorities after discovering water damage.
 If water comes from a broken pipe, shut off the main valve only if you can do so without stepping into standing water or nearing exposed wires.
 Keep everyone out of affected areas where electrical hazards or structural instability are possible, and move irreplaceable items to dry, elevated locations when it is safe to do so.
 Follow the short emergency checklist below to limit further loss in the first 10 to 60 minutes.